algorandfoundation/puya/docs/src/content/docs/language-guide/structure.md

     so you can manually use them.
 -   `state_totals` - Which allows defining what values should be used for global and local uint and bytes storage values when creating a contract and will appear in ARC-32/ARC-56 app spec.
+-   `avm_version` - Which determines the AVM version to target, affecting which operations are supported.
+    Defaults to the value supplied on the command line (which defaults to the current mainnet version).

 Full example: